alexjohnj/geographyas/_posts/population/2012-01-07-fertility-rates.md

 #### Employment Opportunities

-- With the prospect of a career, women may have less children and marry later.
-E.g the average marital age in the UK is 30.
+- With the prospect of a career, women may have less children and marry later. e.g. the average marital age in the UK is 30.

 - Reduced access to formal employment and other income earning opportunities means women are forced to devote most of their time and energy to child bearing.